All Blogs

 After researching regulations, you can translate them into actionable steps.

-You should break them down into specific tasks that are easy to follow.
+Break them down into specific tasks that are easy to follow.
 Avoid general statements to avoid confusion.

 For example, instead of saying “check emergency preparedness compliance,” you can include “remove obstructions in hallways,” “order a new fire extinguisher," or "conduct earthquake drills."